ggseg/ggseg3d/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* Data for this package is quite large (4Mb), since it contains mesh information for two default datasets.
-We've compressed as much as we can, and want to keep both datasets as these are standard brain atlases in the field and the two that most users will ever use.
-* A couple of the examples take a little longer than usual to run, but I'd rather not wrap them in dontrun, as they're still not long all in all.
+* A couple of the examples take a little longer than usual to run, but I'd rather not wrap them in \dontrun, as they're still not long all in all.
+* fixed broken URLs
+* Reduced data size to within boundaries